EXCLUSIVE J6 FOOTAGE | Defense Attorney Exposes THE EXACT MOMENT the Government Waged Attack: 'I’ll Tell You Exactly Where Sh*t Went Crazy' - With VIDEO PROOF - MUST SEE! | The Gateway Pundit | by Alicia Powe

 “So, now you have deadly force against nondeadly force and then everything was pumped up from there.
 That’s how we got to people going in the building.”

-Confidential Human Sources deployed from the MPD, FBI, CIA, HSI, and government plants like Ray Epps, incited violence during the protest and coordinated to entrap patriots, but the actual terror attack waged by police to agitate and incense the American people on January 6, is the “set-up,” the fedsurrection.
+Confidential Human Sources deployed from the MPD, FBI, CIA, HSI, and government plants, incited violence during the protest and coordinated to entrap patriots.
+But the actual terror attack waged by police to agitate and incense the American people on January 6, is the “set-up,” the fedsurrection.

 “That’s what people don’t understand,” Metcalf said. “[The shots] set everyone off!
 Then Dominic [Pezzolla] gets the shield, people were getting shot right by him.
 Dominic is standing next to Joshua Black in the video… the guy standing next to Dominic is getting shot — this shit was going on!”